revodavid/openai-prompt-engineering-lab/README.md

 1. Learnings and Resources: Recap and links for further learning.
 1. Extra Credit: Explore the capabilities of Bing Chat.

-## Citations TODO
+## Citations and Credits

 "Explore the OpenAI GPT-3.5 Models", David Smith (Microsoft), 2023.
-Presented at TODO

-When referening this repository, please use the shortlink: TODO
+When referening this repository, please use the shortlink: https://aka.ms/exploring-gpt35

+Presented at Make AI Real in a Day, October 26 2023.

+This repository was created by David Smith (Microsoft).
+Some content [contributed by](https://github.com/hnky/AzureOpenAIService-Workshop) Henk Boelman (Microsoft) and Amy Boyd (Microsoft).
+Docusaurus integration by Dave Glover (Microsoft).

 ## This lab is open source